Aruvaro-Chulvi/OFFLINED/README.md

 [**Download planet.pmtiles full layer link (.pmtiles file - 120 GB):**](https://demo-bucket.protomaps.com/v4.pmtiles)

 👉 Rename and place **planet.pmtiles** file in: `./SurvivalAI/_internal/frontend/assets/maps/planet.pmtiles` **Rename it** to planet.pmtiles, no matter which version you choose, rename always to **planet.pmtiles**.

 <br><br>

+---

+# 🔮 Future Versions

+The journey of **Survival AI Stick** has only just begun.
+Version 1 lays the foundation, but the roadmap ahead is ambitious and full of new features:

+- **Version 2 — Sky**
+  Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app.
+This turns your Survival AI Stick into a pocket planetarium, working without internet.

+- **Version 3 — Agent Kit & RAG**
+  Each agent will receive a dedicated **Agent Kit**: predefined prompts to boost its usefulness in survival scenarios.
+In addition, agents will gain the surprising ability to perform **RAG (Retrieval-Augmented Generation)** on curated offline documentation.
+Every profession-linked agent will be able to consult specific PDFs and manuals relevant to their expertise, giving more grounded and specialized guidance.

+- **Version 4 — Third-party Open Source Software**
+  We will bundle a selection of essential offline open source software: LibreOffice, GIMP, VLC, Audacity, and more.
+The aim is to make Survival AI Stick not only a survival assistant but also a complete offline productivity and creativity hub.

+- **Version 5 — No-Internet OS (Dream Edition)**
+  With enough community support, we dream of building a **Linux-based “No Internet OS”**.
+It would boot into our app as its main desktop environment but allow users to install all tools from V4 (LibreOffice, Audacity, GIMP, etc.).
+This would transform the project into a full-fledged offline operating system for survival, creativity, and autonomy.

+<br><br>